pgaulon/pgaulon.github.io/2022-11-15-htb-hack-the-boo-ctf/forensics_trick_or_breach.md

 .5...<.626...........00.pumpkincorp.com..............,......
 ```

-Let's filter those hex into a file, and convert the hex into bytes with `xxd`.
+Let's filter those hex into a file and convert the hex into bytes with `xxd`.

 ```bash
 $ tcpdump -Ann -r capture.pcap | grep 'A?' | cut -d ' ' -f 8 | cut -d '.' -f 1 > bytes.txt